Zach-Carriker/secure-home-network-deployment/README.md

 ## 📌 Notes

-> *This project is based on a fictionalized home network scenario for educational purposes only.*
+> *This report is the result of a real vulnerability scan and remediation effort performed on my personal home network, intended for cybersecurity portfolio use.*

 ---